-The project panel and AHMCT personnel developed a survey to assess driver perception on work zone awareness, visibility of pavement delineation, and preference of white vs. orange contrasted white.
-AHMCT and Caltrans worked with the Public Information Offices (PIOs) of San Diego Association of Governments (SANDAG) and Caltrans, who hosted the survey on a website.
-Several questions were based on the survey in the PROGRESS REPORT: Orange Work Zone Pavement Markings, February 3, 2020 by Melissa Finley (2020), Texas A&M Transportation Institute (Finley, 2020).
+The project panel and AHMCT personnel developed surveys to assess driver perception on work zone awareness, visibility of pavement delineation, and preference of white vs. orange contrasted white striping.
+AHMCT and Caltrans worked with the Public Information Offices (PIOs) of San Diego Association of Governments (SANDAG) and Caltrans, who hosted the surveys on a website.
+Several questions were based on the survey in the PROGRESS REPORT: Orange Work Zone Pavement Markings, February 3, 2020 by Melissa Finley (2020), Texas A&M Transportation Institute.

-The survey was published in English and Spanish by Southwest Strategies, LLC with a "soft launch" on May 18, 2022, on the I-5 NCC project website.
-By June 5, 2023 a total of 1,185 responses were recorded for the English survey, and it was closed.
+The first survey for stage 1 was published in English and Spanish by Southwest Strategies, LLC with a "soft launch" on May 18, 2022, on the I-5 NCC project website.
+By June 5, 2023, a total of 1,185 responses were recorded for the English survey, and it was closed.
 Appendix C shows the survey questions, and asterisks mark mandatory questions.
-For the Spanish survey, only five responses were received by June 5, 2023 and were omitted due to the small sample size.
+For the Spanish survey, only five responses were received by June 5, 2023, and these responses were omitted from final analysis due to the small sample size.